DIY Skincare Ingredients: 18 Essential Groups for Natural Skincare

 • Carnauba wax – adds firmness and shine to DIY skincare recipes.

-Research shows that natural wax esters support skin barrier repair and help improve formulation stability (PubMed).
+Research shows that natural wax esters support skin barrier repair and help improve formulation stability (PMC5796020).

 Beeswax, carnauba wax, candelilla wax, and soy wax – essential natural ingredients for DIY skincare.